Mapping the Growth of Remote Developer Jobs: Top 11 States Embracing Remote Work

 Next on our list is California, one of the nation's largest states.
 Known just as much for its robust recreation opportunities as it is for its high cost of living, California is already host to a large number of remote workers, with almost 30% of adults living in a household with a remote employee.
 In addition, California offers fast internet speeds and a high degree of community engagement.

-With such an expansive state, developers have their choice of lifestyle, from smaller communities tucked into the forests up north to urban living in San Francisco, and LA or San Diego farther south.
+With such an expansive state, remote workers have their choice of lifestyle, from smaller communities tucked into the forests up north to urban living in San Francisco, and LA or San Diego farther south.

 California Is For: The High-Earning Socialite